haibeu2901/Console-Interface-Program/README.md

-# Store Management
+# Bike Store Management

-The main project folder that for learning and practicing MVC2 model in class
+The main project folder that for learning and practicing Java in class

 Live Demo: :point_right: [here]()